What Is Bankruptcy?

 The bottom line is that you should be honest at all times before and during the bankruptcy process.
 Your bankruptcy attorney can only help you if you are completely honest about everything.
 Remember, your attorney is not there to judge you but to help defend your rights and help you get back on your feet again.

-What Types Of Debt Cannot Be Discharged In A Bankruptcy?
+What Types of Debt Cannot Be Discharged in Bankruptcy?

 - Most federal and state taxes